sketchplugins/plugin-directory/README.md

 - [Changelog](https://github.com/jacopocolo/changelog.sketchplugin), by Jacopo Colò: A simple Sketch plugin to generate artboard-based changelogs
 - [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
 Paste text data from clipboard to Sketch text layers
 - [Update Text Layer Name](https://github.com/creatide/sketch_update-text-layer-name), by Creatide: Sketch plugin to update Text layer names from their own text values.
-- [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.
 - [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
 - [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [Dynamic Symbol Button](https://github.com/herrkris/sketch-dynamic-symbol-button), by Kristof Dreier: Adds ability to have dynamic symbol buttons which resizes when the text changes.